jts/nanopore_cfdna/README.md

 cd data
 ln -s <PATH_TO_DATA>
 ```
-Then whilst in the run directory execute the nextflow script
+Then whilst in the run directory execute the nextflow script with the following command which takes as input the path to this repository.
 ```
 cd ..
 nextflow run <.../nanopore_cfdna/>